HamsaGV/CS205_MachineLearning_Project/README.md

 ## Data:

-The first dataset in Data/Typed is from https://guillaumejaume.github.io/FUNSD/ The second dataset in Data/Written (png-files)  is from https://fki.tic.heia-fr.ch/databases/iam-on-line-handwriting-database The third dataset in Data/Written (jpg-files) is from https://goodnotes.com/gnhk/
+- The first dataset in Data/Typed is from https://guillaumejaume.github.io/FUNSD/
+- The second dataset in Data/Written (png-files)  is from https://fki.tic.heia-fr.ch/databases/iam-on-line-handwriting-database
+- The third dataset in Data/Written (jpg-files) is from https://goodnotes.com/gnhk/

-## DataStore:
+## Datastore:

 The image data is stored in two separate folders and created, converted into a dictionary that stores the images and results into a Pandas DataFrame.
 Then the DataFrame was exported to a CSV file: “output.csv”